asinghrajput542/task-manager/client/README.md

 3. Start the development server using `npm start`.
 4. Open your web browser and navigate to `http://localhost:3000`.

-## Usage 🍕
+Usage 🍕
+1. `Signup Process:`
+If you're a new user, start by signing up for an account.
+Click the "Sign up".
+Provide your name, email and create a secure password.
+Click "Signup" to create your account.

+2. `Creating a New Task:`
-1. Enter a task description in the input field and click "Add Task" to create a new task.
+Once you're logged in, enter a task description in the input field.
+Click "Add Task" to create a new task.

+3. `Editing a Task:`
-2. To edit a task, click the "Edit" button next to the task you wish to modify.
+To edit a task, click the "Edit" button next to the task you wish to modify.
 Make your changes and click "Update" to confirm.

+4. `Deleting a Task:`
-3. To delete a task, click the "Delete" button associated with the task you want to remove.
+If you want to remove a task, click the "Delete" button associated with the task you wish to delete.

+5. `Searching for Tasks:`
-4. Use the search bar to filter tasks by title.
+Use the search bar to filter tasks by title.
 Enter keywords or phrases, and the app will display matching tasks.

+6. `Filtering by Task Status:`
-5. Toggle between task statuses to view tasks with specific statuses (e.g., "To Do," "In Progress," "Done").
+Toggle between task statuses to view tasks with specific statuses (e.g., "To Do," "In Progress," "Done").

+7. `Logging Out:`
+To log out of your account and secure your session, click the User icon then "Logout" button.
+This ensures the safety of your tasks and account.